puruhirave/DesignPatterns/Behavioral/State.md

 Each state implements _StateTransition(Context*)_ method which is called by PrinterStateMachine during HandleEvent() to handle State transition.
 It calls the Callback method _ProcessStateEvent(Context*, PrinetEvent evt)_ to process registered event handler and chages current state depending on event.

+* This State machine design is flexible enough to add new State and corrosponding events without modifying current State and with minimal code changes.
+All States are decoupled with each other to handle state behavior independantly.

 * Execution view of PrinterStateMachine demo
 ![ExecuteStateMach](https://user-images.githubusercontent.com/6056609/71624040-891c9880-2c06-11ea-9e6f-bed5d405aea3.png)